andresebr/kumodd/README.md

 ```

-To select an alternate config file, use the -c option:
+To select an alternate config file, use -c:

     python3 kumodd.py -c config/alternate.yml